DeveloperSubho/interview-java/DesignPatterns/Design_Patterns.md

 The difference between VO and JDO is that the JDO is a persistent technology that competes against entity beans.
 It allows to create POJO (plain old java objects) and persevere them to the database.

 While VO (value objects) represents an abstract design pattern, that is used in conjunction with entity beans, JDBC and JDO.

+**31. Behavioral design patterns**
+Behavioral design patterns are concerned with the interaction and responsibility of objects.

+In these design patterns, the interaction between the objects should be in such a way that they can easily talk to each other and still should be loosely coupled.

+That means the implementation and the client should be loosely coupled in order to avoid hard coding and dependencies.

 _Resource:_
 https://www.javatpoint.com/java-design-pattern-interview-questions